 Active substance: inactivated split gravedo virus

-Vaxigrip is a vaccine for the prevention of influenza, which forms the development of specific immunity (lasting from 6 to 12 months) to epidemically relevant strains of influenza A and B.
+Vaxigrip is a vaccine for the prevention of influenza, which forms the development of specific immunity (lasting from 6 to 12 months) to epidemically relevant strains of influenza A and B viruses.

 Release form and composition

 The dosage form of Vaxigrip is a suspension for intramuscular and subcutaneous administration, a slightly whitish, slightly opalescent liquid.
-Issued by:
+Available according to:

-• 0.5 ml of vaccine in a syringe, 1 syringe in a closed blister pack, 1 pack in a carton box;
+• 0.5 ml of vaccine in a syringe, 1 syringe in a closed cell package, 1 package in a cardboard box;

-• 0.5 ml of vaccine in an ampoule, 10 ampoules in a blister pack, in a carton pack of 2 packs (20 ampoules);
+• 0.5 ml of vaccine in an ampoule, 10 ampoules in a blister pack, 2 packs in a cardboard box (20 ampoules);

-• 1 dose of vaccine (0.25 ml) in a syringe, 1 syringe in a closed blister pack, 1 pack in a carton box;
+• 1 dose of vaccine (0.25 ml) in a syringe, 1 syringe in a closed cell package, 1 package in a cardboard box;

-1 dose (0.5 / 0.25 ml) includes active substances - hemagglutinin and neuraminidase of the following viral strains:
+1 dose (0.5/0.25 ml) contains active substances - hemagglutinin and neuraminidase of the following viral strains:

 Excipients: buffer solution (sodium chloride, sodium hydrogen phosphate dihydrate, potassium chloride, potassium dihydrogen phosphate, water for injection) – up to 0.5 ml.